georgealways/lil-gui/Guide.md

 # Guide

 **lil-gui** gives you an interface for changing the properties of any JavaScript object at runtime.
 It's intended as a drop-in replacement for [dat.gui](https://github.com/dataarts/dat.gui), implemented with more modern web standards and some new quality of life features.

+If you've used dat.gui before, the beginning of this guide will be review.
+The [Migrating](#Migrating) section points out the notable differences between the two libraries.

 ## Installation